khelben/rails-boilerplate/README.md

 ## Development

-If you want to checkout to code, be sure to do:
+If you want to checkout the code, be sure to do:

 ```bash
 git submodule init